-For a description of all academic standards for the MLT curriculum, please consult the BCC Academic Rules and Regulations, https://www.bcc.cuny.edu/academics/ academic-rules-regulations/
+For a description of all academic standards for the MLT curriculum, please consult the BCC Academic Rules and Regulations available on the College website.

 Accreditation and Licensure:

 Medical Laboratory Technician (A.A.S.): The A.A.S in Medical Laboratory Technician is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).